hpgavin/multivarious/README.md

     echo $env:PYTHONPATH   # Windows
     echo $PYTHONPATH       # macOS and linux
     ```
+    If the terminal shows that your PYTHONPATH is set as indended, it has worked.

     Alternatively, in Windows you may set PYTHONPATH through the Control Panel. <br>
     If you put multivarious in a Code folder on your Desktop:  <br>